-Concerns about a child's welfare should be referred to local authority children's social care.
-Where a child is suffering, or is likely to suffer from harm, the school will make a referral to children's social care and if appropriate the police is made immediately.
+Concerns about a child's welfare should be referred to Herefordshire local authority children's social care.
+Where a child is suffering, or is likely to suffer from harm, we will make a referral to children's social care and if appropriate, referral will be made to the police immediately.
 Referrals will follow the local referral process.
 Children's social care assessments should consider where children are being harmed in contexts outside the home.
 Eardisley CE Primary School will provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.

-Additional information is available in: Chapter 1 of Working Together to Safeguard Children 2023 - A Shared Responsibility.
-Pg 11
+Additional information is available here: Chapter one of Working Together to Safeguard Children.
+Examples of poor practice include: